 The Wawa Foundation Hero Award

-The Wawa Foundation Hero Award honors a non-profit organization that is committed to serving the greater Philadelphia area by assisting others and building stronger communities through preserving our independence, protecting our safety, and educating and inspiring our youth.
+What does it mean to be a hero to our communities?
+The Wawa Foundation Hero Award honors a non-profit organization, and its volunteers, serving Philadelphia by providing services that build stronger communities through preserving our independence, protecting our safety and mentoring and inspiring our youth.

 The Wawa Foundation would like to hear from your organization or an organization that has had a direct impact on you or someone you know.
 Let us know what being a hero means to your organization and how it’s working to inspire and improve the communities it serves.

 Share your organization’s story—including its mission, purpose, and services—by completing the form below.
 You may also share a video (up to 4 minutes long) in addition to your story.
 We’ll select 4 of the most compelling stories for voting by the public.
 Voting will occur from June 13, 2022 – June 29, 2022 and the organization with the most votes will be presented to The Wawa Foundation Hero Award Panel for final approval and determination.